ashakiran07/rails-watch-list/README.md

 ![enter image description here](https://github.com/ashakiran07/rails-watch-list/blob/master/public/img/movies-review.png?raw=true)

 ## How to run this project
-Download or clone it. .
+Download or clone it.
 Then run in the main folder the command `rails server`.
 If needed, run `bundle install` to check if all gems are correctly installed.
 Then open the project on `localhost:3000`

-## Heroku version- Not available now.
+## Heroku version-
+Uploaded and Tested successfully in Heroku.

 ## What user can do?